karmaniverous/stan/.stan/system/stan.project.md

 - On patch failures:
   - Analyze failures for processing improvements (parsing, cleaning, tolerant apply strategies).
   - Propose concrete code changes (and tests) to `src/stan/patch/*` and related utilities.

+## Archiving & snapshot selection semantics (includes/excludes)

+- Base selection:
+  - Apply `.gitignore` semantics, default denials (`node_modules`, `.git`), user `excludes`, and STAN workspace rules.
+  - Always exclude `<stanPath>/diff`; exclude `<stanPath>/output` unless the caller explicitly requests output inclusion (e.g., combine mode).

+- Additive includes:
+  - `includes` is an additive allow‑list: any file matching an `includes` glob is ADDED back to the base selection even if it would otherwise be excluded by `.gitignore`, user `excludes`, or default denials.
+  - Reserved exclusions still apply (diff is always excluded; output excluded unless explicitly included by combine behavior).

+- Order and determinism:
+  - Preserve deterministic ordering by constructing a union of the base selection with the additive allow‑list while maintaining stable file ordering.

 ## Logging